What are the different Call Center Jargons

 - Having a good understanding of your target market

-Customer service refers to the assistance given to customers throughout their interactions with a company.
+One of the most popular call center jargon is Customer service which refers to the assistance given to customers throughout their interactions with a company.

 Customer Service Representative (CSR)